MaastrichtU-IDS/solid-station/README.md

 ## Stop the service

-Stop the SOLID server with:
+Stop the SOLID server by running the following in at the root of the git repository:

 ```bash
 docker-compose down